 - 1. Use books, journal articles, internet access, and other tools available to learn about diseases and treatments. - 2.
-Recognize the importance of lifelong learning in surgical practice by analyzing personal practice outcomes to improve patient care. - 3.
-Be responsible for authoring an EBM review on a topic of the students choosing (see above requirements).
+Recognize the importance of lifelong learning in surgical practice by analyzing personal practice outcomes to improve patient care.

 Systems-Based Practice- While on this rotation the student will: